instant pot potato soup

 How long does this healthy potato soup last?
 This soup will last for up to 5 days in the refrigerator.

-If you would like to freeze this soup: store your potato soup in plastic containers or we love these ZipTop bags.
+If you would like to freeze this soup, store your potato soup in airtight containers.
+We like these containers for the freezer.

-When you’re ready to eat the soup you can let the soup defrost over night in the refrigerator, or take out of the refrigerator and heat directly over the stove/in the microwave.
+When you’re ready to eat the soup, you can let the soup defrost overnight in the refrigerator, or take it out of the fridge and heat it directly over the stove/in the microwave.

 Can potato soup be canned?
 I have not tried canning this soup so I can’t be sure.
 Check out this post and do your own research on whether canning this soup is safe.